s-cavalier/s-cavalier/README.md

+# s-cavalier
-- @s-cavalier
+- Bobby
-- Current Undergrad at UCSB studying Computer Science
+- Current Freshmen at UCSB studying Computer Science
+- Hoping to do big things

 <!---